-Before determining our preferred approach to network balancing, we considered 3 alternative approaches, informed by our first REFCL experience at Woori Yallock installation.
+Before determining our preferred approach to network balancing, we considered 3 alternative approaches, informed from experience at our Woori Yallock installation.

-- 1. Balance REFCL protected networks (each individual automatic switching zone) with a combination of phase transpositions, adding single and three phase capacitors, and installing third phase conductor (in small amounts) to balance each switchable section (our preferred option, as described above). - 2.
+- 1. Balance REFCL protected networks by automatic switching zones with a combination of phase transpositions, adding single and three phase capacitors, and installing third phase conductor (in small amounts) to balance each switchable section (our preferred option, as described above). - 2.
 Same as Option 1, but not using three phase capacitors and installing greater amounts of third phase conductor to balance each section.
-This was the approach used at Woori Yallock originally, and it aligns with international practices. - 3.
+This was the approach we used at Woori Yallock originally, and it aligns with international practices. - 3.
 Eliminate single phase network by addition of a third phase conductor.